Game Day Issues

 What is our Severe Weather Policy? - The club has posted the severe weather policy on the main page of the club website as well as on our referee web page.
 On Saturdays there should be a club representative who will coordinate the closing of fields as necessary.
 If the field is closed by the club representative, then the referee must follow the decision.
 If the field has not been closed during a severe weather event, the referee should use good judgement along with the policy information to determine if it is safe to continue to play the game.
 In most instances, games are suspended for a specified amount of time then resumed for the remaining time, assuming at least half the game can be played in the allotted time.
 Travel leagues have additional guidance that must be followed.

-The referees role for the U7-U12 games is to remind the coach of the sportsmanship rule and try to keep the goal differential within 5 goals.
-This can be done by various means (playing down a player, only allowing one attacker in the attacking half of the field, pass the ball, etc...) but all of these are for the coach to determine when and how to correct the goal differential.
-You should remind him of the goal differential for each and every goal above 5 goals.
+The referees role for House U10-U12 recreational games is to remind the coach of the sportsmanship rule and try to keep the goal differential within 5 goals.
+This can be done by the coach using various means (playing down a player, only allowing one attacker in the attacking half of the field, passing the ball, etc...) but all of these are for the coach to determine when and how to correct the goal differential.
+You should remind him of the goal differential for each and every goal above 4 goals.
 Include in your report the coaches effort to keep the games close.

-For the U14-U19 games, there is a mandatory requirement for the coach with 5 goals more than the opposing team to reduce by one player for each goal at and above 5 goals (5-0 remove player, score 6-0 remove another player) until that team reaches the minimum required (7).
-At this point the game will be played 7v11 until the differential is reduced.
-There is a table provided in the Referee Quick Reference guide to help.
+For SFL U13-U19 recreational games, there is a mandatory requirement for the coach with 4 goals more than the opposing team to reduce by one player.
+For each additional goal that increases the goal differential above 4 goals (5-0 remove player, score 6-0 remove another player, 7-0 remove another, etc...) this process will continue until the team reaches the minimum number of players required (7) to continue playing the game.
+If the goal differential reaches 8, then the game is terminated - this only applies to SFL games.
+There is a table and additional guidance provided in the Referee Quick Reference guide to help.

-Mercy Rule - Only applies to U14-U19 games (see Referee Quick Reference Guide)
+Mercy Rule - Only applies to SFL U13-U19 games (see Referee Quick Reference Guide)

-Play Down Rule - Only applies to U14-U19 games (see Referee Quick Reference Guide)
+Play Down Rule - Only applies to SFL U13-U19 games (see Referee Quick Reference Guide)

-Reduce to Equate - Only applies to U7-U12 game (see Referee Quick Reference Guide).
+Reduce to Equate - Only applies to U10-U12 game (see Referee Quick Reference Guide).
 This rule applies when you have a team that doesn't have enough players to meet the maximum #.
 For example, a U12 team only has 6 players (the minimum allowed) to start the game.
 The opposing team has 14 players.
 The game will start 6v6, the opposing team must reduce to equate for the game.
 As additional players arrive and have had their equipment checked both teams can add players to the field up to the maximum for the game.
-Another option is for the opposing team to loan players to the other team allowing a 8v8 game to be played.
+Another option is for the opposing team to loan players to the team that is short.
 This option is for the coaches of both teams to work out.

 Keeper or No Keeper? - The laws of the game require that the minimum number of players must be present to start or continue a game, one of whom is the goalkeeper (for those agegroups that have goalkeepers).
 In some games the coach wants to remove the goalkeeper from the field when he begins to play down, ensure you remind the coach that one of the remaining players on the field must be identified as the keeper (typically wearing a penny to distinguish the goalkeeper from other players).
 The player does not have to stay in the goal or penalty area and may play any other position on the field, this also includes the original goalkeeper.